eric2323223/jekyll-now/drafts/LOSS.md

 - 0 gradient is not nessisarily global minimum
    - flat region
    - saddle point
+   - global minimum is not differenciable

 #### how to solve these problem?
 - choose better loss function
     - surrogate loss function
 - SGD
 ### Non-convexity

 ### 不唯一性
 - surrogate loss function
 - Design matters a lot!!
 ###

-how to escape from saddle point what is global minimum is not differenciable? how can SGD help?

 1.  convex